Twelve Core Challenges and Fifty Rapid Responses

 The Solution

 The Parity Accord is intentionally non-modular.
-Its mechanisms are interdependent rather than optional.
-Parity of Esteem functions as a structural condition, not as policy aspiration.
+Its core mechanisms operate interdependently rather than as optional institutional additions.

 How It Resolves It